 On January 18, 2019, Sherry Chen and her attorneys Michele Young and Peter Toren filed a federal lawsuit against the U.S. government under the Federal Tort Claims Act for the malicious prosecution and false arrest of Sherry Chen in the United States District Court for the Southern District of Ohio.

-Summon was sent to the government on February 4, 2019.
-The government has 60 days to respond.
+Sherry Chen's legal team issued a summons (an order to appear) to the government on February 4, 2019.
+The government has 60 days to respond, but has since requested an extension of 3 weeks to respond.

 MSPB Cross Appeals